underscoreio/essential-scala/scala-basics/definitions.md

 Given that methods are like restricted functions, why do we have them?
 The answer is for compatibility with Java.
 Java has a builtin concept of methods which are heavily optimised.
 By allowing methods we get both performance and easier interoperation with Java.

+We'll have more to say about functions in a later section.

 ## Object literals